 I didn't even know what a po' boy was until I ordered one at a vegan restaurant that was open very briefly while I lived in Philly.
 Are you familiar with them?
 A po' boy is a Cajun sandwich that's normally made with crispy cornmeal coated shrimp, lettuce, pickles, tomatoes, and Remolade sauce.

-Anyhow, what I remember about the tofu po’ boy was the smell of it cooking.
-It was so nice, and the fact that I had to wait forever for it to show up was pure torture, but then when it finally did find its way to the table it was pure awesome.
+What I remember distinctly about the vegan version was the smell of it cooking.
+All those spices!
+It was so nice, and the fact that I had to wait forever for it to show up was pure torture, but when it finally did find its way to the table it was pure awesome.

-It's now ten plus years later and I'm finally getting around to making my own version of that sandwich.
-I knew I was onto something while the tofu was cooking and that peppery Cajuny aroma that I remembered started filling the house.
+It's now fifteen plus years later and I'm finally getting around to making my own version of that sandwich.
+I knew I was onto something while the tofu was cooking and that peppery Cajuny aroma that I remembered started filling my house.

 It turned out pretty spot on, and absolutely delicious, which is really no surprise.
 Can you really go wrong with crispy tofu with Cajun spices in a big, sloppy sandwich?
 Probably not.